TPT-Loane/TPT-Loane/be/db/dev-db/README.md

 # Development database

-This folder contains the nessecary files needed to launch a docker instance with postgresql and example data that can be accessed with a database manager such as [dbeaver](https://dbeaver.io/)
+This folder contains the nessecary files needed to launch a docker instance with postgresql and example data that can be accessed with a database manager such
+as:

+[dbeaver](https://dbeaver.io/)

 [dbeaver github](https://github.com/dbeaver/dbeaver)

-## Database variables
+## Accessing the database

+Access the database using adminer at: 'localhost:8080'.
+Make sure to select 'postgreSQL' from the dropdown menu!

 Host machine port to access database: 5432